hdShang/arxiv-daily/docs/cs-AI/2025-08-12/papers/250808665v2-aryabhata-an-exam-focused-language-model-for-jee-math.md

 ---
 layout: default
-title: Aryabhata: An exam-focused language model for JEE Math
+title: "Aryabhata: An exam-focused language model for JEE Math"
 ---

 # Aryabhata: An exam-focused language model for JEE Math